 Source: Dairy Cattle Reproduction Council

-The protocol sheet is intended to provide a foundation for discussion as veterinarians, consultants and dairy producers work together to make reproductive management decisions; the DCRC does not endorse one protocol over another, nor does DCRC endorse synchronization protocols over any of the other approaches to dairy cattle reproduction.
-The protocol sheet will be reviewed annually by representatives from the DCRC.
-New protocols will be included when they are validated in controlled studies.
+The heifer protocol sheet is intended to provide a foundation for discussion as veterinarians, consultants and dairy producers work together to make reproductive management decisions; the DCRC does not endorse one protocol over another, nor does DCRC endorse synchronization protocols over any of the other approaches to dairy cattle reproduction.
+The protocol sheets are reviewed annually by representatives from the DCRC and new protocols will be included as they are validated in controlled studies.

 Sub-optimal reproductive performance in the nation’s dairy industry has prompted leading industry stakeholders to be proactive in tackling this issue head-on.
 Academicians who focus on reproduction and allied industries that support the dairy industry joined forces to create the Dairy Cattle Reproduction Council to raise the level of knowledge on issues critical to enhanced reproductive performance.
-The DCRC has established a stakeholder network and education platform to raise awareness of management techniques that can enhance reproduction on dairy operations.
-This effort targets dairy producers and the consultants who influence reproductive management.
+The DCRC is focused on bringing together all sectors of the dairy industry—producers, consultants, researchers and allied industry professionals—for improved reproductive performance.
+This provides an unprecedented opportunity for all groups to work together takes dairy cattle reproduction to the next level.